 Research shows that emotional quotient (EQ) is four times more powerful than intelligence quotient (IQ).
 It’s vital that you keep a human element in the team, Generally, team members who are supportive of the organization and the project tend to work hard to complete the indicated objectives.

-Team-building should include people with insight about the organization, the project factors, and the team’s ultimate mission.
+Team-building should include people with insight into the organization, the project factors, and the team’s ultimate mission.
 Since trouble-shooting is part of any initiative, team members will need to be farsighted in anticipating problems and speedily addressing them.
-They must be able to envision long-range outcomes and know, or hypothesize, how best to achieve them.
+They must be able to envision long-range outcomes and know or hypothesize, how best to achieve them.

 A successful team leads to success and should be organized accordingly.
-Above we discussed different factors to consider when trying to lead a new team or organize a new task force.
+Above we discussed different factors to consider in your new leadership role to organize a new task force.